mazwat/mazwat.github.io/arduino-lm.md

 ## Control Systems

 So to create any system where we can control something we need to define sensors controllers and actuators.
 In your project you can use any of these as building blocks for your system.
-I have listed some examples but there are many mor
+I have listed some examples but there are many more that you could use.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMzUwOTE5NTU4LDM0OTc2ODMwMSwtMTMwMD
+eyJoaXN0b3J5IjpbLTg5NDAzNTA0NywzNDk3NjgzMDEsLTEzMD
-Q5OTM4MywzODYwMjI2MjIsMTA2Nzg4ODMxOCwzMDU5NDMzMzMs
+A0OTkzODMsMzg2MDIyNjIyLDEwNjc4ODgzMTgsMzA1OTQzMzMz
-LTE3NTE5MTIwOTcsMjEwNDEyMzYwOCwxODAyNDU1MzU5LDQ3OT
+LC0xNzUxOTEyMDk3LDIxMDQxMjM2MDgsMTgwMjQ1NTM1OSw0Nz
-IzOTgyOCwxNzA5OTk4NjIsLTEwODM1ODE1NzksLTEyMDU0Njg3
+kyMzk4MjgsMTcwOTk5ODYyLC0xMDgzNTgxNTc5LC0xMjA1NDY4
-MzddfQ==
+NzM3XX0=
 -->